- Looking For You In The Sky and its sequel, Paradise of Light and Shadow, by vocaloid Len and subsequently Rin Kagamine.

 - The Late String Quartets: the last six major works of his career, life-affirming and full of humanity although composed as he was sick and nearing death.

 - Tony Iommi of Black Sabbath.
 Getting two fingertips cut off was only the beginning of his career.
-Since then he's soldiered through cheating managers, constant lineup changes, fading nearly into obscurity in The Eighties, losing bandmate Ronnie James Dio to cancer and going through cancer himself.
+Since then he's soldiered through cheating managers, constant lineup changes, fading nearly into obscurity in The '80s, losing bandmate Ronnie James Dio to cancer and going through cancer himself.
 He's let absolutely none of that slow him down.

 - "Eagleheart" by Stratovarius